Samuel Barata

 Samuel Vila Barata (born 19 July 1993) is a Portuguese long-distance runner.
 In 2020, he competed in the men's race at the World Athletics Half Marathon Championships held in Gdynia, Poland.

 Career

-He represented Portugal at the European Athletics Championships both in 2016 and in 2018.
+Barata represented Portugal at the European Athletics Championships both in 2016 and in 2018.
 In 2016, he competed in the men's half marathon and in 2018, he competed in the men's 10,000 metres event.

-He represented Portugal at the 2017 Summer Universiade, held in Taipei, Taiwan, in the men's half marathon event.
+Barata represented Portugal at the 2017 Summer Universiade, held in Taipei, Taiwan, in the men's half marathon event.
 He did not finish his race.
 He finished in 5th place in the men's 10,000 metres event.

-In 2021, he competed in the men's 3000 metres event at the European Athletics Indoor Championships held in Toruń, Poland.
+In 2021, Barata competed in the men's 3000 metres event at the European Athletics Indoor Championships held in Toruń, Poland.